Research involving animals

 - how and why animals are used in research

 - how animal research is governed in the UK and the European Union

 - how the 3Rs are put in place, and care and welfare is ensured.

 We have guidelines in place for the researchers and organisations we fund.
 Read our use of animals in research policy.

 See our analysis of Wellcome grants involving animal research 2017/18.

 What we're doing

-- We're proud to have been one of the first signatories to the Concordat on Openness in Animal Research.
+We're proud to have been one of the first signatories to the Concordat on Openness in Animal Research.

-Replacing, reducing and refining animal research: the 3Rs
+Replacing, reducing and refining the use of animals in research

 The 3Rs stand for: